 Are the roots in good shape?
 Fine white roots, which indicate healthy activity, should have grown out to the edge of the pot enough so the root ball stays in tact.

 There should be no girdling by heavy roots.
 The root ball should not be fused into an impenetrable brick.
-Often, plants look fine on top but are potbound because growth is forced.
+Often, plants look fine on top but are potbound because growth is forced or plants have spent too much time in too small a pot.

 Keep in mind that growth on a good plant in a one-gallon pot will quickly outpace growth on a potbound plant that has spent too much time in a three-gallon pot.